PESTICIDE & WORK SAFETY

 Anne Katten, Pesticide and Work Safety Project Director

-Anne has worked with CRLA Foundation for over 20 years advocating for improved enforcement and policy changes to reduce exposure of farmworkers to pesticides and other work hazards.
-She has been involved in Cal-OSHA advisory committees on hand-weeding, heat stress, ergonomics, tractor and ladder safety and is a co-author of the reports Fields of Poison and Second Hand Pesticides: Airborne Pesticide Drift in California.
+Anne has worked with CRLA Foundation for almost 30 years advocating for improved enforcement and policy changes to reduce exposure of farmworkers to pesticides and other work hazards.
+She has been involved in Cal-OSHA advisory committees on wildfire smoke protection, lighting for night-time agricultural work, hand-weeding, heat stress, workplace violence prevention and tractor and ladder safety and is a co-author of the reports Fields of Poison and Second Hand Pesticides: Airborne Pesticide Drift in California.
 She holds a Masters in Public Health degree (industrial hygiene emphasis) from the University of California at Berkeley.